planttheidea/crio/README.md

 * Edge
 * IE11

 This is only because of the youth of the project, as the intended support should include Safari, Opera, and IE versions back to 9.
-Theoretically Opera should work out of the box, and the only thing that could impact Safari and IE9/10 is the setPrototypeOf polyfill that crio implements.
+Theoretically all of these browsers should work out of the box, I just have not verified it.
 Please report any issues that you encounter.